 A short looping theme.

-An 8-bit styled rendition of the Ghostbusters theme.
-No author is credited, since the file tags are blank.
+An 8-bit-styled rendition of the Ghostbusters theme.
+No author is credited, as the file tags are blank.

 Hidden Cover Art

 The game, as you'd expect, plays

 Huey Lewis' I Want A New Drug Ray Parker Jr.'s Ghostbusters theme in the main menu.
 The game's data actually contains two copies of the song - the used version, ghostbusters_remake_srd.ogg, is 13,052 KB in size.
 The other, main_theme.ogg, is only 2,700 KB and is an incomplete copy that ends a few seconds too early.

 The unused version also has a partially-deleted ID3 tag that still includes artist and album info, and reveals something very surprising about the file:

 If you load the file in a music player, the album title field will say "Ghostbusters II - The Extended Soundtrack"; if you use a dedicated ID3 tag editor like MP3Tag, you can also see the embedded cover art shown above.
 The song came from a now-defunct music-sharing blog called The Inferno Music Vault, which released "Extended Soundtracks" that included music left out of official soundtrack releases.